SimmsSays/simmssays.github.io/_posts/2020-02-24-year-abroad-with-josh.markdown

 **Q:** What are some of your highlights from your year abroad?

 **A:** The biggest highlight has to be the people you meet.
 The sheer breadth of diversity in cultures and backgrounds is breath-taking and something from which you can learn an awful lot.
-Viewed through this lens you learn so much more than just that for which you have gone on a year abroad.The vast array of subjects I’ve been able to study, despite just doing law modules, has been amazing.
+Viewed through this lens you learn so much more than just that for which you have gone on a year abroad.
+The vast array of subjects I’ve been able to study, despite just doing law modules, has been amazing.
 This has taken me personally to the UN in Vienna, but I know others have been able to go further afield to Prague or Jerusalem.

 **Q:**  How do you keep up contact with people from back home?